Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 • Personal values and goals

 That’s why many dietitians today take a holistic, client-centred approach.
 We support the whole person — not just what’s on the plate.
+They focus on a food-first approach, and only recommend realistic and affordable solutions that fit with your lifestyle.

 Don’t dietitian’s just focus on weight loss?